koudi/le-tools/README.md

 0. Check if `conf/config suits` your needs.
 Possibly override in `conf/custom`.
 0. Install systemd units from `misc/` and enable.
 Check paths and mode (see later) in those.
 0. Copy or create (`openssl genrsa 4096 > conf/account.key`) your account.key.
+0. Make sure that `.well-known` path on your server is accessible from internet (see examples in misc)

 ## Usage